Healing Trauma – You Don’t Have to Do it Alone

 Treating Clients with PTSD

-Single incident trauma treatment responds very well to EMDR.
-Jordan has helped hundreds of clients regain their life.
-They have walked in depressed or anxious because of the event they went through and after EMDR, they leave renewed and more positive about life.
+Single incident trauma treatment responds very well to EMDR and I have helped hundreds of clients regain their life.
+They have walked in depressed or anxious because of the event they went through and after treatment, they left renewed and more positive about life.

 Some examples of single-incident trauma that past clients have sought treatment for include: